ssmith2020/CS36/README.md

-# CS36 hello this is my projects for comp sci class CS36
+# CS36 hello this is my repository for CS36 Fall 2020